christophernhill/rc_howtos/examples/handling_many_small_tasks/bash_scripting/README.md

 Assuming you are on a system with a partition called `sched_any_quicktest` then

 ```
-sbatch dist_tasks.sbatch
+$ sbatch dist_tasks.sbatch
 ```

-will run the example.
+in a terminal will run the example.
 Otherwise the `sbatch dist_tasks.sbatch` script will need editing to match your system.